After-Shock/Cloudbox-wiki/Prerequisites.md

 ### i.
 Paid Domain Name (recommended)
 1. Get a domain name from any domain name registry (e.g. Namecheap.com, Godaddy.com, Namesilo.com, etc).
-2. Set a wildcard DNS for `*` to your server IP address.
+2. Set a wildcard DNS for the subdomains with `*` for host, set to your server IP address.

    | **Type** | **Host** | **Value**                | **TTL**   |
    | -------- |:-------- | ------------------------ |:--------- |